Universal Freezing Transitions of Dipole-Conserving Chains: Abstract

 \section{Abstract}

-We argue for the existence of a universal phase diagram of $k$-local quantum chains subject to the conservation of a total charge and its dipole moment, which exhibits “freezing” transitions between strongly and weakly Hilbert space fragmented phases as charge filling $\nu$ is varied.
+We demonstrate the existence of a universal phase diagram of quantum chains with range-$k$ interactions subject to the conservation of a total charge and its dipole moment.
+These systems exhibit “freezing” transitions between strongly and weakly Hilbert-space-fragmented phases as the charge filling $\nu$ is varied.
 We show that these continuous phase transitions occur at a critical charge filling of $\nu_c=(k-2)^{-1}$ ~\emph{independently} of the on-site Hilbert space dimension $d$.
-To this end, we analytically prove that for any $d$, any state for $\nu<\nu_c$ hosts a finite density of sites belonging to “blockages”: local regions across which transport of charge and dipole moment cannot occur.
-We prove that this implies strong fragmentation of typical symmetry sectors into Krylov sectors that each form an exponentially-vanishing fraction of the total sector.
-By studying the distribution of blockages we analytically characterise how typical states are subdivided into dynamically-disconnected local ``active bubbles'', and prove that typical states at these charge fillings exhibit area-law entanglement scaling, with rare ``inverse quantum many-body scar'' states featuring non-area-law scaling.
-We then numerically show that for $\nu>\nu_c$ and arbitrary $d$, typical symmetry sectors are weakly fragmented, with their dominant Krylov sectors constituted of states that are free of blockages.
-We also study the critical scaling of the dimensions of various Krylov sectors at $\nu=\nu_c$, as well as investigate the properties of certain special case models for which no phase transitions occur.
+To this end, we analytically prove that, for any $d$, any state with $\nu<\nu_c$ hosts a finite density of sites belonging to “blockages”, which we define as subregions of the chain across which transport of charge and dipole moment cannot occur.
+Some blockages arise from sequences of frozen sites, i.e.~sites with an unchanging on-site charge, while others do not involve frozen sites at all.
+We prove that the presence of blockages implies strong fragmentation of typical symmetry sectors into Krylov subspaces, each of which forms an exponentially vanishing fraction of the total sector.
+By studying the distribution of blockages we analytically characterise how typical states are subdivided into dynamically disconnected local ``active bubbles'', and prove that typical eigenstates at these charge fillings exhibit area-law entanglement entropy, while there exist rare eigenstates featuring non-area-law scaling.
+We also numerically show that for $\nu>\nu_c$ and arbitrary $d$, typical symmetry sectors are weakly fragmented, with their dominant Krylov sectors constituted of states that are free of blockages.
+We analytically derive some critical exponents characterising the transition and numerically determine the density of blockages at $\nu=\nu_c$, with clear implications for transport at the critical point.
+Finally, we investigate the properties of special-case models for which no phase transitions occur.